 Condition report: It would be easy for any enthusiast to assume this car's condition is just like any other Corrado that has been used through it's life on UK or European roads, but the truth is close up in the places that are known to be problematic, these cars do suffer from corrosion in the EU.
 Bolts seize, wheels corrode, interiors wear away, dashboards crack, paint fades, etc.

 This example has been amazingly well preserved.
 The body is completely straight and paintwork original and still beautiful, the mechanicals (incl. suspension bushes, etc) all show low wear.
 If you compared this to a UK car of the same age, it'll either have this covered in rust or a thick coating of underseal to hide the corrosion beneath it!

 Note the original wheels on this car and their condition after 24 years of (occasional) use have zero corrosion, even on the inside.
-For this reason we shot the car before having minor paint faults on wheel edges repaired, so the perspective owner can see the car's original condition.
-The interior is similarly very well preserved except for the bolsters, which as with all Corrados, have become creased over time.
-We will be having the foam replaced once the car arrives to the UK.
-Also, under the bonnet the insulation foam has hardened and begun to fall away, so we have ordered brand new replacements, which will also be fitted as we complete final preparation of this car.
-It'll be presented as not far off new condition, with inspection also available for the underside.
+For this reason we shot the car before having minor paint faults on wheel edges repaired, so the perspective owner would be able to see the car's original condition.
+The interior is similarly very well preserved except for the bolsters, which as with all Corrados, have become creased over time (Foam has now been professionally replaced).
+Also, under the bonnet the insulation foam had hardened and begun to fall away, so we ordered brand new replacements, which are now fitted as we complete final preparation of this car.
+Presented now completed in near new condition, inspection of the underside is available during inspection.

 Newera Imports - as recommended by our customers, club members, magazines and marque specialists for the very best hand-picked cars from Japan.